Creating Space Backgrounds

 This is another tutorial request (as well as a long time item on my to-do list) – creating a space background using Inkscape.
+It’s a common assets for most space themed games and can be created easily and tileable in vectors.

 I set my document up to work in px as measurements.
 That way, I know it will work straight in the game.
 Adjust the setting in the top menu bar.
 They usually are set to inches or mm by default.